RobL371/alpharetta-lions/exampleSite/content/english/fundraiser/golf.md

 See our [online store](https://alpharetta-lions-club.square.site/shop/golf2021/3) to see ways local businesses, organizations, and individuals can participate in this worthwhile project.
-We ask that you help us and your community by ecoming a sponsor, donating an auction item or prize, having an ad in the brochure, and/or by joining a foursome for a fun day of golf.
+We ask that you help us and your community by becoming a sponsor, donating an auction item or prize, having an ad in the brochure, and/or by joining a foursome for a fun day of golf.

 For more information about playing or sponsoring, contact us at golf@alpharettalions.com.